 1) What do I want to communicate?

 Not everything requires a press release.
-I have encountered one too many clients that think a 15% off a coffee set is worth all the media hype – I’m sure you were bored reading that sentence too, so imagine journalists reading this “exciting” piece of news.
-Make sure what you want to say is impactful and significant enough to warrant space on their editorial calendar such as “Two For the Price of One for all of September for all Medical Professionals”.
+I have encountered one too many clients that think 15% off a coffee set is worth all the media hype – I’m sure you were bored reading that sentence too, so imagine journalists reading this “exciting” piece of news.
+Make sure what you want to say is impactful and significant enough to warrant space on their editorial calendar such as “Two For the Price of One throughout September for all Medical Professionals”.

 Darren Wee, owner of Hungry Nerds Catering Co says: “A press release is always important because it helps the media better understand your company and your brand.
 Whether you’re a new startup, or an existing company, a well-written press release helps the media pick up on salient points about your business.
 It should always be concise and straight-to-the-point.”
 He has also previously owned restaurants such as Ninja Bowl, Ninja Cut and Babette.